m7a/bo-d5man2/README.md

     name with `/` replaced by `_` and an additional `.md` suffix.
 `x-masysma-version`, `x-masysma-copyright` (optional)
 :   Specifies a version and copyright for the document (and the program it is
     describing).
-Fromat and use of these fields are entirely up to the user.
+Format and use of these fields are entirely up to the user.
 `x-masysma-repository` (optional)
 :   Provides a link to the source code repository associated with the document
     and/or the software it describes.